BitWattr/chat-clone-ai-local/README.md

 4.  **👤 Persona Selection:**

-    * Once your chat is processed, the application lists all identified participants.
+    * Once your chat is processed, the application lists identified participants.

     * You then select one of these participants to be the "persona" that the AI will mimic.
 The other participant in the chat will be considered "You" for the AI's responses.